Autism Spectrum Disorder: Treating ASD in Children and Teens

 June 28, 2022

-By Vanessa GonzalezAutism spectrum disorder (ASD) is a developmental disorder that impairs one's ability to interact with others, how one communicates, how one learns, and ultimately how one behaves.
-ASD looks differently depending on the individual, meaning each person with ASD has different strengths and challenges, which is why it's considered a spectrum.Thus, those with ASD also have unique treatment needs.
-In the past, many people with ASD were placed in specific institutions das professionals were less educated about autism than they are today.
+Thus, those with ASD also have unique treatment needs.
+In the past, many people with ASD were placed in specific institutions as professionals were less educated about autism than they are today.
 Most treatment plans are created to reduce symptoms and increase daily functioning.
-While there is no known cure for ASD, with appropriate treatment, children on the autism spectrum can lessen disruptive behavior and learn skills for greater independence and improve their daily living.ASD includes a range of behavioral symptoms.Two features of ASD are:
+While there is no known cure for ASD, with appropriate treatment, children on the autism spectrum can lessen disruptive behavior and learn skills for greater independence and improve their daily living.

 • Difficulty in social situations and interpersonal communication

-• Repetitive behaviors, interests, and activities.
+• Repetitive behaviors, interests, and activities

-Common signs of ASD:
+Common Signs of ASD

-Social situations and Interpersonal Communication
+Social Situations and Interpersonal Communication

 • Poor eye contact and lack of facial expression – flat expression